Arventrox/NextJsTest/README.md

+# Tested on node v18.11.0

 # Steps that i took in completing the task

-- 1. Configured the prettier config to mimic that of the original repo.

-- 2. Looked through the project's structure and tried to follow the example.
+1. Looked through the project's structure and tried to follow the example.

-- 3. Created and styled the base component's which i need for the task.
+2. Created and styled the base component's which i need for the task.

-- 4. Based on the agencyselection.png created the desktop design.
+3. Based on the agencyselection.png created the desktop design.

-- 5. Based on the mobileagencyselection.png created the mobile design.
+4. Based on the mobileagencyselection.png created the mobile design.

-- 6. Added functions needed for the design and a hook folder with useMediaQuery hook.
+5. Added functions needed for the design and a hook folder with useMediaQuery hook.

-- 7. Fixed semantics, styles, cleaned up and rewrote components.
+6. Fixed semantics, styles, cleaned up and rewrote components.

-- 8. Added mobile design for the Hero section.
+7. Added mobile design for the Hero section.

+8. Converted the project to typescript and the latest version of next.
+    -There is a separate branch without the updated next and typescript if there is a problem with this one.

 # The section that you need to create is shown in **agencyselection.png**